DareData/lp-pytorch-fundamentals/assignments/assignment_1/plan.md

 ### Assignment Plan

+<ins>**Dev's Note:**</ins> This is the plan followed when constructing the assignment.
+Whether you want to keep it here for future students or private it to instructors only is up to you.

 1. Read CSV with pandas
 2. Transform DF into PyTorch Tensor with datatype float32
 3. Separate the sales (y) from the rest of the data (X) with PyTorch indexing